Things to do in Skopje + Cost of Living in Skopje (Month 1)

 Cost of Living in Skopje, Macedonia

-I spent around £520 in this month (September) - £193 on rent and all those house-hold bills like internet water, electricity whatever (which were included in my rent).
+I spent around £520 in this month (September) - £193 on my half of the rent and all those house-hold bills like internet water, electricity whatever (which were included in our rent).
 I spent about £140 on food, £100 on shoes, £10 on that one taxi (should have been around £3), £30 on eating out and alcohol, £30 on medicine - (acupuncture, cupping and a massage), £15 on shopping (clothes, a bag, some body lotion).
 Maybe I should have bought health insurance but I didn't.
 But I did pay my taxes.
 You can certainly find cheaper rent in Skopje on Airbnb, I just left it a bit late.
 I was also limited by 'only' being able to stay for 3 months visa free - if you stay for a year you'll definitely find cheaper rent - thought your bills probably won't be included.
 I'm at a point in my life (30s) where I am happy to pay extra to not have the hassle of paying the bills myself.
 Time is mine.

 If you enjoyed my misadventures in Skopje and would like to read more of my travels please let me know, because I'm writing a book about my past 10 years of travelling and I mostly feel most of the time that no one will be interested in it, so if YOU write and say you'd be interested in reading it it will give me what I need (motivation) and I will cheer your dreams on too.
 (I will also just do this anyway, let me know what your dreams are.)
 Also, if you're interested in a way of travelling and getting accommodation cheaply, you might wanna check out house sitting.
 Trustedhousesitters.com was kind enough to provide us and our readers with a 10% discount, feel free to click on the link to use it :)